jewell-lgtm/ReactNativeTechTest/Readme.md

 yarn test # optional
 yarn start # starts the expo bundler
 ```

 follow the instructions from expo cli to run the app in a simulator/browser.

 ### Work log

 What I did and when

 1. start the project using expo cli
+1. add prettier and lint staged, so I don't have to think about code formatting